Publication Ethics

 5. Editorial team

 The yearly rotating International Program Committee (IPC) serves as the PME editorial team.
 All current IPC members’ names and affiliations can be found in the proceedings of each yearly conference.
-The IPC consists of 4-5 members from the BoT (including the President of the IGPME) and 4-5 members from the Local Organizing Committee (LOC) of the conference (including the Chair of the conference).
+The IPC consists of 4-5 members from the BoT (including the President of the PME) and 4-5 members from the Local Organizing Committee (LOC) of the conference (including the Chair of the conference).

 PME upholds a strong dedication to maintaining editorial independence.
 Our editorial procedures are designed to uphold this commitment through safeguarding against competing interests such as external influences, conflicts of interest, or fears.